Come join a global and connected network of young changemakers!

 Eligibility: High school rising juniors and seniors

 Program cost: $3,500 (includes tuition, room and board and local travel for the program).
-Limited funding is available for qualified applicants.
+Limited need-based financial aid is available for qualified applicants.

 For more information, contact: